Key takeaways:

 6. Metformin is approved for use in children, but Mounjaro is approved only for adults

-Metformin is FDA-approved for Type 2 diabetes in both adults and children.
-In fact, it can be given to kids as young as 10 years old.
+Metformin is FDA approved for Type 2 diabetes in both adults and children.
+In fact, it can be given to kids as young as age 10.
 It’s one of a few oral diabetes medications approved for kids.
 But it tends to be the treatment of choice for most children with Type 2 diabetes.

 Mounjaro is currently approved only for use in adults.
-There is an ongoing clinical trial studying its safety and effectiveness in children 10 years and older.
-But results aren’t expected until 2025.
-So it may be some time before Mounjaro is approved for kids.
+There is a completed clinical trial that studied its safety and effectiveness in children ages 10 and older.
+The results have not been announced or published yet.
+But it’s possible Mounjaro may be approved for kids in the near future.

 7. Mounjaro and metformin have unique risks